TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

        | Ultra Amplified mod changelog |

+    (V.6.5 Changes) (1.14.4 Minecraft)

+    Dimension:
+·Patched bug that prevented the dimension from being registered and working on the latest forge build.
+·

+	Config:
+·Added config option to let users select maximum height of terrain.

     (V.6.4 Changes) (1.14.4 Minecraft)
 ·Quick fix to patch bug that caused putting this mod into a server would make the server to crash.